mikanmi/securehttpparser/README.md

 cmp: 0
 ```

 ## Environment

-The development environment.

-Needed for building the parser.
+I confirmed the below tools and versions, but not limited.

-- gcc
+- clang version 12.0.5
-- flex
+- flex 2.5.35

-For building the simple application.

-- gmake
+- GNU Make 3.81